 Overcoming debt is a persistent effort, one that must be made every month, week, and even every day.
 Refraining from going out—and worse, spending money unnecessarily—is a difficult task, but it is necessary if you plan on clearing your debt before it can accumulate.
 Once you have conquered your debt—or have a firm plan in place—be consistent.

 Do not do anything that will get you into debt; you have worked too hard and come too to go back.
-Freeze your credit cards, cut them up, or hide them; divert money reserved for your debt into a savings account; save up for purchases rather than purchasing them on credit.
+Freeze your credit cards, cut them up, or hide them; divert money reserved for your debt into a savings account (Discover more about Singapore Fixed Deposit Rates); save up for purchases rather than purchasing them on credit.
 Living a debt-free life is a matter of consistency, discipline, and focus, traits that you’ve already acquired if you’ve snuck your way out of debt.
 Refrain from taking out any loans, and rather save towards the house you would like to buy, or for your future child’s education.

 And if you feel the need to celebrate after every triumph over debt, do so without spending money: invite a friend over for lunch, take a walk in the park, or do something creative, like reading, writing, or drawing.
 Developing activities and hobbies that do not require any money is key to living a debt-free life, and rewarding yourself adequately for the life you have built.